Accuser in Seattle mayor sex abuse lawsuit reveals identity

 The complaint also alleges that Heckard was not the only child abused by the mayor.
 "On at least one occasion, D.H. was at Mr. Murray's home when another apparently under aged boy was at the apartment.
 D.H. was of the understanding that Mr. Murray was having sex with the other boy for money at the same time," the complaint reads.

-Reading, said the allegations are completely unfounded.
+Reading said the allegations are completely unfounded.

 "These false accusations are intended to damage a prominent elected official who has been a defender of vulnerable populations for decades," he said.